smapiot/piral/docs/specs/feed-api-specification.md

 If you want to embed the JavaScript then you must follow the `PiletMetadataV1` interface and use `content` *instead* of an URL in `link`.

 If the `requireRef` field is used then `PiletMetadataV2` will be used implicitly.
-In this case the pilet is integrated via a `currentScript`-based mechanism.
+In this case, the pilet is integrated via a `currentScript`-based mechanism.
 The `requireRef` describes the name of the global require function, which must be pilet specific and should be unique across all pilets.
 For more information on the `requireRef` have a look at the pilet specification.

 In `PiletMetadataV2` the role of `hash` is replaced by an optional `integrity` field.
 While hash could be anything (we recommend SHA1) the `integrity` actually follows the browser specification (see references) and must be prefixed with a valid hash method (e.g., `sha384-`) followed by the base64 encoded hash.